 Student Referral Centre (S.R.C.)

-The Student Referral Centre (SRC) provides a comprehensive behavior support and intervention service to all Academy students through targeted support.
+The Student Referral Centre (SRC) provides comprehensive behaviour support and intervention service to all Academy students through targeted support.

 The Centre has four main aims: